polkadot-developers/tutorials/tuts/perform-a-runtime-upgrade/v2.0.0-alpha.6/code.md

 }
 ```

 Confirm that your changes are correct so far by running `cargo check -p pallet-template`.
 If this command completes successfully, you're ready to move on.
-If not, stop and solve your errors or ask for help before continuing.
+If not, stop and fix your errors or ask for help before continuing.

 ### Bumping the Spec Version